-PJM can accommodate an Open-Loop Hybrid or Energy Storage Resources co-located with an on-site generator and also with end-use load (as shown in Case 2 of Figure 1 above) using a "virtual buy all/sell all" approach.
-In such cases, the Open-Loop Hybrid or Energy Storage Resource and the on-site generator transact 100% of energy at wholesale with PJM by relying on energy measured at meter "M7" and "M8".
+PJM can accommodate Energy Storage Resources or Open-Loop Hybrid Resources co-located with an on-site generator and also with end-use load (as shown in Case 2 of Figure 1 above) using a "virtual buy all/sell all" approach.
+In such cases, the Energy Storage Resource or Open-Loop Hybrid Resource and the on-site generator transact 100% of energy at wholesale with PJM by relying on energy measured at meter "M7" and "M8".

-Alternatively, PJM can accommodate Open-Loop Hybrids or Energy Storage Resources colocated with end-use load and with an on-site generator by using a "net excess sale" approach.
-In this case, injections at meter "M6" are wholesale sales by the Open-Loop Hybrid or Energy Storage Resource and/or on site generator, while withdrawals at "M6" are a mix of retail purchases by the host retail customer (with corresponding purchases by a Load Serving Entity from the PJM energy market) and purchases of Direct Charging Energy by the Energy Storage Resource or storage component of the Open-Loop Hybrid Resource.
-In any given month, all energy withdrawn from the grid from the Point Of Interconnection meter shown as "M6" in Figure 1 above is Load Serving Charging Energy or end-use load, except for Direct Charging Energy.
+Alternatively, PJM can accommodate Energy Storage Resources or Open-Loop Hybrid Resources co-located with end-use load and with an on-site generator by using a "net excess sale" approach.
+In this case, injections at meter "M6" are wholesale sales by the Open-Loop Hybrid Resources or Energy Storage Resource and/or on site generator, while withdrawals at "M6" are a mix of retail purchases by the host retail customer (with corresponding purchases by a Load Serving Entity from the PJM energy market) and purchases of Direct Charging Energy by the Energy Storage Resource or storage component of the Open-Loop Hybrid Resource.
+In any given month, all energy withdrawn from the grid from the Point Of Interconnection meter shown as "M6" in Figure 1 above is Load Serving Charging Energy or end-use load, except for

+Direct Charging Energy.
 The Electric Distribution Company is responsible for calculating monthly Direct Charging Energy.

-PJM shall not bill an Open-Loop Hybrid Resource or Energy Storage Resource for purchases of Direct Charging Energy if the host distribution utility is unable or unwilling to net out the Direct Charging Energy quantity from the host customer's retail bill.
+PJM shall not bill an Energy Storage Resource or Open-Loop Hybrid Resource for purchases of Direct Charging Energy if the host distribution utility is unable or unwilling to net out the Direct Charging Energy quantity from the host customer's retail bill.